OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 </network-security-config>
 ```

-Is important to understand the precedence of entries.
-If a value is not set in a `<domain-config\>` entry or in a parent `<domain-config\>`, the configurations in place will be based on the `<base-config\>`, and lastly if not defined in this entry, the default configuration will be used.
+It is important to understand the precedence of entries.
+If a value is not set in a `<domain-config>` entry or in a parent `<domain-config\>`, the configurations in place will be based on the `<base-config>`, and lastly, if not defined in this entry, the default configuration will be used.

 The default configuration for apps targeting Android 9 (API level 28) and higher is as follows: